Sharper044/game-store/README.md

 ## Acknowledgments

 * I want to thank my wife, Summer 'The Amazing' Harper, for being so supportive.
-After coming home from two jobs I normally take care of the children and provide her with some relief, but all this week she has been essentially running the house on her own, and giving me all the time I could get in the evenings to work on this.
+After coming home from two jobs I normally take care of the children and provide her with some relief; but all this week she has been essentially running the house on her own, and giving me all the time I could get in the evenings to work on this.
 To my Amazing wife...
-I salute you!
+I salute you and I love you!